wjdenny/wjdenny.github.io/content/@2022killjoy_tomorrow.md

 tags:
   - 🕮
   - topic/queer
+aliases:
-alias: "We Won't Be Here Tomorrow"
+  - We Won't Be Here Tomorrow
-draft: false
+draft: true
 ---
 # We Won't Be Here Tomorrow
 [[Margaret Killjoy]] wrote this book for [[AK Press]].